Tickets

 History of Buckingham Palace

-Today, Buckingham Palace is not just a monarchial landmark—it's a bustling hub of royal activity, the Monarch's official London digs, and the heart of British royal life.
+With 775 rooms, today, Buckingham Palace is not just a monarchial landmark—it's a bustling hub of royal activity, the monarch's official London digs, and the heart of British royal life.

 Guards outside buckingham palace